 While physically and behaviorally different, you can utilize many of the same techniques to eliminate them quickly.

 Prevention is critical to keeping pests at bay.
 Seal any cracks or gaps in your home’s foundation, walls, and windows to prevent rats and mice from entering in the first place.
 Keep your living spaces clean and tidy, and store food in airtight containers.

 Snap traps and glue traps are effective for catching rats and mice.
 Similarly, poisons are an excellent way to keep rodents at bay.
 However, we caution you when using at-home pest control options.

 While store-bought products are helpful in a pinch, they can be dangerous when misused.
 The perks of trusting a pest agency with your rodent problems are top-notch products and the appropriate placement knowledge.

 When using these products, always follow the instructions and keep harmful objects away from children and pets.

-To forget the hassle and get your home back to normal quickly, contact us for swift and accurate pest elimination services!
-Learn more about how we treat rodents here and give us a call!
+To forget the hassle and get your home back to normal quickly, contact us for swift and accurate pest elimination services in Raleigh, North Carolina!
+Learn more about how we treat rodents here, and give us a call!